 However, when it comes to migrating content itself, the fun begins.
-Neither Drupal nor WordPress provide a ready tool for import, like they do for other migration directions.
+Neither Drupal nor WordPress provides a ready tool for an import like they do for other migration directions.

 What’s available is a couple of scripts that need to be customized for the particular migration case and require solid coding skills.
 For programmers, they might be quite an option, but for a person who hasn’t written a string of code before, these tutorials may just look scary – and totally incomprehensible.

 So, in the case of programming is not one of your strengths, you can hire professional help and get your project done, but this service is far from being cheap.
 So, be ready to spend a considerable sum for your migration and wait for at least a few days – or even weeks in case yours is a massive and complex site.

 There’s one more way of Drupal to WordPress migration which appeared recently.
 It is an automated migration performed online that’s quite accessible for users with no technical skills who desire to move to a new CMS.
 Let’s look go through the whole process of automated migration in details.

 This tutorial works for self-hosted WordPress, which can be downloaded for free at wordpress.org.
 So, you should get a hosting and install your new WordPress website.
 It has to be available on the Web since the whole migration is carried out online.
 If you’re not sure how to install WordPress, check here for detailed instructions: https://codex.wordpress.org/Installing_WordPress